HheCcc/cse15L-Lab1-report/index.md

 cat: README: No such file or directory
 ```
 * The working directory is home
-* cat used to print the contents of files given by the paths
+* 'cat' used to print the contents of files given by the paths
 * It's an error, README is a file, not a path